Nightmare Creatures II: Gameplay

 The gameplay is similar to the previous installment, seeing the adrenaline bar abandoned and the addition of fatality moves to execute weakened enemies.
 Unlike the previous game though, Herbert is the only playable character and the unlockable ability to play as a monster is absent.

 Music

-The game features licensed music from Rob Zombie in the cutscenes while the in-game music was composed by the Nightmare Creatures composer, Frédéric Motte.
+The North American PlayStation release featured licensed music from Rob Zombie's albums Hellbilly Deluxe and American Made Music to Strip By in the cutscenes, while the original soundtrack was composed by Frédéric Motte.

 Reception

 The PlayStation version of Nightmare Creatures II received "mixed" reviews, while the Dreamcast version received "unfavorable" reviews, according to the review aggregation website GameRankings.
 Greg Orlando of NextGen quoted a song by Carly Simon, "You're So Vain", in saying of the latter console version, "Konami's 'dream' turns out to be nothing but 'clouds in our coffee.'"

+Uncle Dust of GamePro said that the PlayStation version "certainly earns its 'Mature' rating with plenty of blood and severed body parts, so it may not be for everyone.
+PlayStation horror fans, though, will find it a terrific, sharp-looking and -sounding action/adventure game."
+He also said, "While the visuals are certainly more impressive than the PlayStation version's, the Dreamcast version of Nightmare Creatures II remains otherwise almost identical—which is a good thing, because the PlayStation Nightmare Creatures II is a great game."
+However, 2 Barrel Fugue said of the Dreamcast version in another GamePro review, "If you're the type of person who gets a kick out of exercises in futility, then Nightmare Creatures II is for you.
+If not, back away slowly and, when it's not looking, run like hell."
+The Electric Playground gave the PlayStation version a favorable review while it was still in development.